knutwalker/algebras/README.md

 There are two basic interpreters already available.

-`algebra-interpreter-rng` which uses a [NICTA/rng](https://github.com/NICTA/rng) for the random number generation.
+`algebra-interpreter-rng` which uses [NICTA/rng](https://github.com/NICTA/rng) for the random number generation.
 `algebra-interpreter-slf4j` which uses slf4j (duh) to log the messages.